mark-whiskeyman/mark-whiskeyman.github.io/README.md

 ## About me:

 In 2015 I decided to change my career by going back to school!
-Right now, I am an Assistant Manager
+Right now, I am an Assistant Manager.
 Soon I will develop software.
 Later I will lead a software development team.